vcatlett/Python-Workshop-Intermediate/README.md

 ## What You Need:
 * Python 3 on your computer.
 [Here](https://www.python.org/downloads/) is one site offering Python 3 downloads.
-* An Integrated Development Environment (IDE) which supports Python 3
+* An Integrated Development Environment (IDE) which supports Python 3.
+Not sure what to do?
+Try downloading the [Anaconda Distribution](https://www.anaconda.com/products/individual) for Python 3.7, then use Spyder or Jupyter Notebook.
 * The packages listed below
 * These files on your computer.
 Download them using the green "Clone or Download" button above and selecting "Download ZIP."
 You will need to unzip the download before you can open the files on your computer.

-Not sure what to do?
-Try downloading the [Anaconda Distribution](https://www.anaconda.com/products/individual) for Python 3.7, then use Spyder or Jupyter Notebook.

 ## Packages
 You will need each of the following Python packages: